matthewl/PGAParser/README.md

 # PGA Parser

-> verb (chiefly Scottish)
->
-> talk in a long-winded way without making very much sense: _there's plenty of stuff I could blether about from today._

 PGA Parser is a C# console application for exploring the .NET Core SDK.

-PGA Parser reads a CSV and extracts key information requested by the user.
-Valid options are
+It reads player information and scores from a CSV file and extracts key information requested by the user.

+Options are

 * Top 10 players (done ✅)
 * Top 10 players on the front 9 (todo)